Australian Gold Star Race

 Notes on the cars:

 - McLaren M4A [M4A/1] (Ken Hastings): Entered by Bruce McLaren Motor Racing for Bruce McLaren in F2 in 1967.
 Sold to Jim Palmer (NZ) 1968, then to Tony Osborne's Argo Racing in Australia July 1968, driven by Peter Macrow in 1968 and then Alfredo Costanzo from 1968 to 1971.
 To Ken Hastings mid-1971, who swapped the FVA for a Ford twin-cam for 1972, and the to John Sheppard August 1973.
 Fitted with a 1300cc Toyota Corolla engine by Geoff Kennett 1974.
 Later Tony Armstrong (Victoria, Australia) in November 1982 and rebuilt around 1985.
-At Christie's Melbourne auction 1990 and sold to Art Valdez (Torrance, California).
+At Christie's Melbourne auction 1990 where it was sold to Art Valdez (Torrance, CA).
+It emained in Valdez' collection for many years, until sold to a UK consortium in 2017.

 - Brabham BT23E (Bob Curran): Built for Jack Brabham to use in the 1968 Tasman series and fitted with a 2.5-litre Repco V8.
 Sold to Bob Jane Racing but crashed by John Harvey in practice at Bathurst in April.
 Crashed again by Allan Moffat in practice at Sandown Park in September.
 For Harvey again in the 1969 Australian Gold Star, the 1970 Tasman series (Warwick Farm and Sandown Park only) and for the first race of the 1970 Australian Gold Star (won at Symmons Plains March 1970).
 Then sold to Bob 'Woody' Curran and fitted with a Ford twin cam for ANF2 racing in Tasmania from 1971 to 1977.
 From Curran to David Madrers in the early 1980s and started restoration before selling to Bill Marshall in 1983 who completed the restoration and used it in historic racing in Australia.
-Then sold via Ray Delaney (Melbourne, Australia) to Art Valdez (Torrance, CA) in late 1990.
+Then sold via Ray Delaney (Melbourne, Australia) to Art Valdez (Torrance, CA) in late 1990, and remained in his collection for many years, until sold to a UK consortium in 2017.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.